Scstechr/usefultools/doc/gch_doc.md

 ##### `-g` or `--gitpath`

 The capability of this tag is that of `git --git-dir=<path>`.
-With this tag, user can select which `.git` folder to use for commit etc.
+With this tag, user can specify which `.git` folder to use for commit etc.
 Default is set to `.`, which will be selected if `-g` was abridged.

 ##### Example